cs4s/cs4s.github.io/contact/info.md

 ### Questions?

-If you have any questions about CS4S and/or the professional learning run by the CS4S team, please contact [Daniel Hickmott](http://hckmd.com/) via [email](mailto:daniel.hickmott@uon.edu.au).
+If you have any questions about CS4S and/or the professional learning run by the CS4S team, please contact [Elena Prieto](https://www.newcastle.edu.au/profile/elena-prieto) via [email](mailto:elena.prieto@newcastle.edu.au).